ArtisticMusician/resume/README.md

-# Markdown to PDF Resume Converter (Conda Edition)
+# Markdown to PDF Resume Converter

 A simple and powerful Python script for converting a Markdown resume into a beautifully styled, professional PDF.